medizininformatik-initiative/cord-dq-checker/README.md

   | unique RD case number  | unique_rdCase_no  |

-- The following references are currently used to assess the quality of orphacoding and can be updated easily:
+- The following references are currently used to assess the quality of orphacoding and can be easily updated with new codes or versions:
   - Alpha-ID-SE list [1]
   - Hamburger list [2] extended with 1-m relationships of ICD-10 to Orpha codes such as E75.2-(324, 487, 355, 512)